zzzprojects/learn-orm/tutorials/net-core-3-x/single-file-executables.md

 </PropertyGroup>
 ```

-Or you can run the `dotnet publish` from the command line as shown below
+Or you can run the `dotnet publish` from the command line as shown below.

 ```csharp
 dotnet publish -r win10-x64 -p:PublishSingleFile=true